gofiber/fiber/docs/api/app.md

 app.Listen(":8080")
 ```

-The endpoint values default to `/liveness` and `/readiness`.
+The endpoint values default to `/healthz` for liveness and `/readyz` for readiness.
 Both functions are optional, the liveness endpoint will return `true` right when the server is up and running but the readiness endpoint will not answer any requests if an `IsReady` function isn't provided.